rpm-software-management/dnf/doc/command_ref.rst

 Also, like in shell aliases, if the result starts with a ``\``, the alias processing will stop.

 All aliases are defined in configuration files in the ``/etc/dnf/aliases.d/`` directory in the [aliases] section, and aliases created by the alias command are written to the ``USER.conf`` file.
+In case of conflicts, the ``USER.conf`` has the highest priority, and alphabetical ordering is used for the rest of the configuration files.

 Optionally, there is the ``enabled`` option in the ``[main]`` section defaulting to True.
 This can be set for each file separately in the respective file, or globally for all aliases in the ``ALIASES.conf`` file.